waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **puzzle_solver (Agent):** Custom agent for in-game puzzles.
 - **WHIRLPOOL**: An obstacle in the water.
 Traversability is currently unknown, but it likely requires a specific HM move to cross.
 - **WHIRLPOOL**: An obstacle in the water at (42, 24) on Route 41.
 Traversability is currently unknown, but it likely requires a specific HM move to cross.
+- **Verify Before Acting:** I must verify on-screen text and game state information *before* creating map markers or editing the notepad to prevent hallucinations and data errors.
+This is a critical check against my own faulty memory.